 Since the site slowly started to generate some buzz — I had the pleasure of various clothing brands wanting to sponsor me.
 From there I started a new feature to review some of these brands and it became the biggest feature on the site.
 That feature grew into not only reviewing dozens of streetwear companies, but even reviewing electronics.
 I was contacted by Google to review their newest router, GoPro sent me cameras, Philips sent me equipment — even 50 Cent sent me a pair of headphones to speak on.
 I still don’t understand how that all happened.
 These companies didn’t pay me, but the fact that I was getting free stuff in the mail was awesome — it still is.

 If you’re too young to remember MySpace, that platform gave you full control of your page, HTML wise.
 With trial and error in that field I learned how to add graphics, videos, change the colors and various other ways to manipulate the page.
 That trial and error gave me enough knowledge to build out and customize websites.
 What else did HTML do?
-It pushed me towards teaching myself Photoshop because I wanted my graphics to look a certain way.
+It pushed me towards teaching myself Photoshop because I wanted my graphics to look a certain way on my pages and website.

 As you can already guess, this lead me to the world of graphic design.

 Go figure that I could actually do something that people liked because I ended up creating artwork for the likes of Drake, Lil Wayne, Wiz Khalifa, Tyga, 2 Chains, G-Eazy, YG, Ty Dolla Sign and dozens of similar artists.
 It was always amazing to me that I was getting paid to do this.
 To this day it’s crazy to see how far this aspect has grown and how much it has helped with what I’ve been trying to accomplish.
-It could be a pretty cool thing to tell the grandchildren one day.
+It could be a pretty cool thing to tell the grandchildren one day, even if nothing else ever comes from it.

 Statistic wise I’ve pushed out around 10,000 posts on The Based Update and about 14,000 on Young California.
 25,000 posts on the internet is pretty shocking and a little embarrassing.
 That’s an average of 2,500 a year or about 7 posts a day, not including the weekends and major holidays where I usually didn’t post anything… yikes.